Nothing is quite as confusing as government financing, and that’s never been truer than now.

 There are the hotel-motel taxes that are added to the bills for rooms in Memphis hotels.
 Shelby County Government has a hotel-motel tax of 5% and City of Memphis has a hotel-motel tax of 1.7%.
 They are used to fund the Memphis Convention and Visitors Bureau and to pay off the bonds on the Memphis Cook Convention Center.

 There’s the Tourism Development Zone (TDZ) which takes in most of downtown.
-In this district, the incremental increase in state sales taxes created by a tourism-oriented project is collected and used to pay off bonds issued for that project.
-Some TDZ’s collect all of the state sales tax while others can only collect 45% (excluding the portion for public education).
-Another TDZ is likely to be created to fund infrastructure improvements for the Fairgrounds mixed-use development and improvements for the Graceland area.
+In this district, the incremental increase in sales taxes created by a tourism-oriented project is collected and used to pay off bonds issued for that project.
+Some TDZ’s collect all of the sales tax while others can only collect 45% (excluding the portion for public education).
+Another TDZ is likely to be created to fund infrastructure improvements for the Fairgrounds mixed-use development.

-There’s the Payment-in-lieu-of-taxes (PILOT) program that freezes property taxes at the amount of the unimproved property, and as the property is improved and its value increases, it pays the taxes on the unimproved property.
+There’s the Payment-in-lieu-of-taxes (PILOT) program that freezes property taxes at the amount of the unimproved property, and as the property is improved and its value increases, additional taxes are waived for a certain number of years.
 Memphis and Shelby County have handed out more tax freezes than all metropolitan areas of Tennessee combined.
 PILOT’s are granted by the Industrial Development Board for new businesses and expansions and the Center City Revenue Finance Corporation for downtown projects.
-There are about $50 million in taxes waived in city and county governments this year.

 And There’s More